kifj/wildfly-logstash/README.md

 You can define special tags by setting the system property `net.logstash.logging.formatter.LogstashUtilFormatter.tags` to a comma-separated list of tags.

-In the logstash shipper configuration you have to add a input configuration pointing at the outfile with format json_event.
+In the logstash shipper configuration you have to add a input configuration pointing at the outfile with code json.

 <pre>
 input {